blacix/sw-version-manager/README.md

 Tested with Python 3.7.

 # what it can do
-- updates the desired version type in the version file passed as argument
+- reads and/or updates the desired version type in the version file passed as argument
 - can commit and push the version file
 - can creates a git tag with the version
+- outputs the version string `stdout` or a file

 # how to use
 The script only works with C `#define` macros.